 If yes, please describe them generally and note how many courses are required?

-The core curriculum requires eight courses in Scripture and theology, which is approximately two classes per academic year.
+The core curriculum requires four courses in Scripture and theology.

 Is every undergraduate student required to take one or more interdisciplinary courses relating theology or philosophy with other disciplines?

 List the major, minor and special program areas that students may choose for specialization while pursuing an undergraduate degree: